catalyzeio/stratum-docs/guides/migrating-from-heroku.md

 ## 3. Initialize Your Local Repo

-To link up your local repo to your The Platform environment, open a terminal to its root directory and run the `datica init` command (it will sign you in).
+To link up your local repo to your Platform environment, open a terminal to its root directory and run the `datica init` command (it will sign you in).

 ```
 $ cd my-repo